 Mr. Heinrich is a member of UCLA's Adjunct Faculty, where he teaches an advanced patent law seminar.
 He also teaches Patent Law at Loyola Law School.

 Alnylam Pharmaceuticals, et al. v.
 Whitehead Institute for Biomedical Research, et al. (D. Mass.)

 Represented Alnylam and the Max Planck Institute in a complex patent dispute concerning rights to fundamental technology covered in two families of patent applications in the field of RNA interference (gene silencing).
 The case was successfully resolved on favorable terms through a creative settlement that used co-ownership rights and other cooperative mechanisms to overcome PTO rejections in both patent application families, leading to a robust estate of issued patents.

 University of Utah v.
 Alnylam Pharmaceuticals, et al. (D. Mass.)

-Representing Alnylam, Max Planck Institute, Whitehead, and Massachusetts Institute of Technology in a dispute over inventorship rights to fundamental patents in the RNA interference (gene silencing) field co-owned by the defendants.
-In this case, Irell & Manella represents all of the parties involved in the lawsuit listed above, including parties who were adverse to Alnylam and Max Planck Institute in that lawsuit.
+Represented Alnylam, Max Planck Institute, Whitehead, and Massachusetts Institute of Technology in a dispute over inventorship rights to fundamental patents in the RNA interference (gene silencing) field co-owned by the defendants.
+In this case, Irell & Manella represented all of the parties involved in the lawsuit listed above, including parties who were adverse to Alnylam and Max Planck Institute in that lawsuit.
 The district court granted summary judgment against University of Utah and in favor of the defendants on all claims.
 University of Utah did not appeal the district court's ruling.